DimashaMadhushani/Ansible-Playbook/README.md

 # Ansible-Playbook
-This project showcases Ansible's power in automating system setup, configuration, and management using playbooks like webserver.yml, idempotent.yml, and vcl.yml to streamline tasks and ensure efficiency.
+This project demonstrates the use of Ansible to automate system configuration and management tasks.
+By creating and executing playbooks, it showcases essential concepts such as software installation, service configuration, idempotence, variable handling, loops, and conditionals.
+Through playbooks like webserver.yml, idempotent.yml, and vcl.yml, the project highlights how Ansible simplifies complex tasks, ensures consistency, and enhances efficiency in IT automation.